 This is the way we implement the plugins system.
 Their initializeAsync method is executed in the background process.

-AssertionError: Current node version is not supported for development
+AssertionError: Current node version is not supported for development on npm postinstall.

-postinstall script checks node version.
-If you see this error you have to check node and npm version inpackage.json
+After yarn postinstall script checks node version.
+If you see this error you have to check node and npm version in package.jsondevEngines section and install proper ones.

 Uncaught Error: Module version mismatch.
 Exepcted 50, got ...

 This error means that node modules with native extensions build with wrong node version (your local node version != node version, included to electron).
-To fix this issue runyarn --force
+To fix this issue run yarn --force

 Conventional Commit Format

 The project is using conventional commit specification to keep track of changes.
 This helps us with the realeases and enforces a consistent style.
-You can commit as usually following this style or use the following commands that will help you to commit with the right style:

 yarn cz